hcs42/heapkeeper-old/doc/development.rst

 Communication
 -------------

 We use a heap to communicate.
-The development heap will become public when we feel that Heapkeeper is in a stage to support maintaining a public heap.
+It is called the Heapkeeper heap.
+It will become public when we Heapkeeper supports handling several heaps.
 Until then, you can contact us via email as described on the :doc:`index page <index-main>`.

 Using the version control system
 --------------------------------